-School fees for the 2018-19 school year are \$55.00 per student.
+School fees for the 2022-2023 school year are \$65.00 per student.
 Fees are due at the beginning of the school year.
 School fees are used for the annual purchase of consumable items (i.e. workbooks) and software subscriptions for individual students.
-Payments may be made using our online payment system on the district website: www.bwls.net, a credit card transaction at school, or by sending a check to school.
+Payments may be made using our online payment system on the district website: www.bwls.net (select "PaySchools Central" under the "Parent/Community tab"), a credit card transaction at school, or by sending a check to school.
 Invoices will be sent on a monthly basis.
 Until fees are paid, students may not be able to participate in certain privileges.
 School fees are waived for those students who qualify for Free Lunch.
-Those students who qualify for Reduced Lunch will pay \$27.50 per student.
+Those students who qualify for Reduced Lunch will pay \$32.50 per student.

 A statement of your child's fees will be sent home at the beginning of the school year.
 Payments should be made in full by credit card online or by check/money order to the school office.
-To view your fee account and make payments online, please go to your PowerSchool Parent Portal account and select Lunch and Fee Payments.
+To view your fee account and make payments online, please go to PayschoolsCentral.com.
 If you are paying by check, please make it payable to "Big Walnut Local Schools."
 We appreciate your prompt attention to school fees.
 At the discretion of the building principal, and upon approval from the treasurer's office, students dropping a class, leaving the district early or enrolling late may have their fees adjusted in cases where the district does not incur additional costs or another funding source is identified.
 As an alternative to a refund, the fee may be transferred to the student's food service account or pay to participate fees upon the building secretary receiving permission from the parent to do so.